Trustee - Chair

 As an active grandparent to my 4 very young grandchildren growing up in Cornwall, I want the very best education for all.

-Lorna services administrative and support needs of the Trust, the Trust Board and the Hub Councils, providing procedural advice to Trustees and Hub Councillors.
-Lorna is the key advisor to the Board of Trustees on matters of governance and their duties as a Trustee.
+Victoria provides support to the Trust Board and the Hub Councils, providing procedural advice to Trustees and Hub Councillors.
+Victoria is the key advisor to the Board of Trustees on matters of governance and their duties as a Trustee.
 This includes dealing with conflicts of interest and managing the interests of the Trustees.
-Lorna is responsible for ensuring the Trust comply with their Articles of Association and that company documents are filed accordingly at Companies House.
+Victoria is responsible for ensuring the Trust comply with their Articles of Association and that company documents are filed accordingly at Companies House.